neojato/coinbase-lib/README.md

 * A new window appears with your `API Key` and `API Secret`, make sure to copy these down.
 Once you close this window you won't be able to retrieve them again!

 ## Use
-Instantiate the library within your code as follows:
+Instantiate the library within your code and replace `api_key` and `api_secret` with the tokens you acquired in the previous step:

 ```javascript
 let coinbase = new CoinbaseLib.auth('api_key', 'api_secret');